 My undergraduate thesis focused on China's Arab-Israeli conflict policy, while my master dissertation was titled "A Comparative Study of China's Approaches to Its Relationship with Qatar and the United Arab Emirates."
 In my Ph.D, I deployed neo-Gramscian perspectives to investigate the implementation of China's Belt and Road Initiative in the Gulf.

-Meanwhile, however, my journalism works also touch upon Indonesian affairs, disability issues, and Muslim affairs.
+Sometimes, however, I also write on Indonesian affairs, disability issues, and Muslim affairs.

 Courses taught: China Area Studies (Fall 2019); Middle East Area Studies (Fall 2019); Theories in IR (Fall 2019); Research Methods in IR (Fall 2019); Global Political Economy (Spring 2019); Politics of International Cooperation (Spring 2019; Spring 2020); Introduction to Area Studies (Fall 2019); Human Rights (Spring 2020); European Area Studies (Spring 2019); European Union (Spring 2019).